-f) Not to be subject to bullying or to be put under undue pressure to accord with a Member's wishes.
+f) Not to be subject to bullying or to be put under undue pressure to accord with a member's wishes especially where the member is asking the employee to breach council policy, approved working practices, or the to undertake an action that isn't lawful;

-g) Not to use their position or relationship with Officers improperly to advance their personal interests, or those of others, or to improperly influence decisions.
+g) Not to use their position or relationship with employees improperly to advance their personal interests, or those of others, or to improperly influence decisions.

-h) That Members will at all times comply with the Council's Code of Conduct.
+h) That members will at all times comply with the Code of Conduct for Councillors.

-i) Appropriate scrutiny of decisions that focuses on objective measures of performance and outcomes j) Respect for differing working hours and working patterns with appropriate time being allowed for responding to queries and concerns as set out in the agreed procedure
+i) Appropriate scrutiny of decisions that focuses on objective measures of performance and outcomes j) Respect for differing working hours and working patterns with appropriate time being allowed for responding to queries and concerns as set out in the agreed procedure k) not to have their performance, competence or motives criticised in public (whether in a council meeting or otherwise)